and Radon Mitigation

 TEC Property Inspections is a one stop shop for all of your Home Inspection needs.

-Full Home Inspection
+Re-Sale Home Inspection

-A full home inspection is a comprehensive evaluation of the major systems and components of a home, including the roof, exterior, structure, plumbing, electrical, HVAC, and interior.
-The purpose of the inspection is to provide a clear understanding of the home’s current condition at the time of evaluation.
-The report identifies routine maintenance items, components to monitor, and any deficiencies that may require repair or further evaluation by a qualified contractor.
-This process helps buyers and homeowners make informed decisions by understanding how the home functions and what to expect in terms of upkeep and potential repairs.
+The inspection report identifies routine maintenance items, components to monitor, and any defects or deficiencies that may require repair or further evaluation by a qualified contractor.
+A thorough home inspection helps home buyers and homeowners make informed decisions by explaining how the home’s systems function and what to expect in terms of maintenance, safety, and potential future repairs.

 1 Year Warranty Inspection